glpi-project/docdev/source/devapi/search.rst

 Bookmarks
 ^^^^^^^^^

-The *glpi_boomarks* table stores a list of search queries for the users and permit to retrieve them.
+The *glpi_boomarks* table stores a list of search queries for the users and permit to retrieve them. |br|
 The 'query' field contains an url query construct from `parameters`_ with `http_build_query <http://php.net/manual/en/function.http-build-query.php>`_ php function.